smallobject/portfolio/README.md

 # Planned Things

 1. Make a fully functioning terminal
+2. Switch the project to use NextJS and focus on SSR
+3. Switch out the multiple grid sections in favor of flexbox
-2. Remake the Projects section
+4. Remake the Projects section
-3. Make the site mobile friendly
+5. Make the site mobile friendly